ManApart/quest-command/readme.md

 * Story manager listens to all events, compares plot point criteria to each event to see if plot point should run
 * Group commands in help manual
 * Skill check for climb
-* Partial match for targets.
-If a single word matches, use it (tree vs apple tree)
-  * Scope Manager, Inventory, Travel
-  * Can we make this code generic and not duplicate?
 * Hide player from scope display